-6. Net Worth: Reviewing your overall net worth is a useful exercise and something you should do at least annually, if not monthly.
+6. Net Worth: Arguably this might be the most important gauge of your overall financial health - but few people bother to read it.
+Reviewing your overall net worth is a useful exercise and something you should do at least annually, if not monthly.
 It is not hard to set up a simple chart using a spreadsheet program, or even a chart in MS-WORD that lists all your assets and their values, lists all your debts, and then calculates your net worth.
 You can even use a pad and pencil, if you are not computer literate.

 I keep these sheets in a binder, and over time, I look at the numbers and see where it is going.
 Yes, it will jump up and down, over time, based on the market.
 But you can see your debt load and your savings change over time, and figure out, for the long haul, whether or not your tired economic engine is going to "make it" to retirement age, or blow a valve beforehand.

 But again, net worth alone is no indication of your overall health.
 You can have a healthy net worth, but a declining income and negative cash-flow.
 And in fact, a healthy net worth may mask the symptoms of major engine damage, until it is too late.
 You may think, "Well, my income is down, but I have a lot in savings".
 But if you don't cut spending to match income, that savings will evaporate like ice cream on a hot stove.

 Monitoring your economic health and getting a real picture of where you stand requires that you keep track of more than just one factor.
 And unfortunately, the media tends to hype on individual factors as indicia of your overall health.